madicuppels/CareerFoundry_Python/README.md

 the provided criteria.

 ## Tools Used
-- Install various Python libraries including Pandas, NumPy, matplotlib, and Seaborn
+- Utilize various Python libraries including Pandas, NumPy, matplotlib, and Seaborn
 - Import data into Jupyter notebook
 - Change data types and create new dataframes
 - Perform data consistency checks such as fixing mis-type variables, finding and dealing with missing values, and finding and removing duplicate values